claws-lab/iscon/README.md

 The detailed execution procedure of **ISCON** is given as follows.

 1) Install all required libraries by "pip install -r requirements.txt" (Python 3.6 or higher version is required).
-3) "python src/main.py [arguments]" will execute PERCY with arguments, and specific information of the arguments are as follows.
+3) "python src/main.py [arguments]" will execute ISCON with arguments, and specific information of the arguments are as follows.

 ````
 --data_name: name of the input data (e.g., reddit).
 The corresponding data should be in the data directory with the file name "[data_name].tsv".